-Feature and Region tracks
+Feature tracks

-Feature and region tracks may come from the sequences in an assembly, or can be imported separately using File > Add Track.
+One or more Feature tracks can be added to the Overview and/or to the Analysis view header or footer.
+Feature tracks may come from the sequences in an assembly, or can be imported separately using File > Add Track.